Special circumstances debt waivers 107-05120030

 Make reasonable effort to contact the customer and genuine attempts to contact by phone.
 Speaking with the customer Advise the customer of the special circumstances waiver decision.
 Explain:

-Send a Q053 letter, including when contact has been unsuccessful.
+Send a Q053 Special circumstance waiver outcome letter, even if the contact is unsuccessful to advise of the outcome of the waiver.
+Note: if a partial waiver has been applied, a Q417 must be sent advising of the new debt amount.
+Ensure the Q053 and Q417 are enclosed in the same envelope.
 Not speaking with the customer There may be some circumstances where the customer was not aware of the consideration for special circumstances waiver, including:

 Making contact and sending a letter may not be required in these circumstances.
 Note: if the decision is not to apply a waiver due to insufficient evidence the customer should be contacted to be given the opportunity to provide this if they have not already. |